apigee/iloveapis2015-jwt-jwe-jws/jwe/callout/Readme.md

 and static strings.
 For example, "ABC-{secret}" will resolve to "ABC-123" if the context variable "secret" resolves to "123".

+For decryption, the JWE includes the algorithm that must be used for decryption.
+If you specify an algorithm property, then the callout verifies that the algorithm included in the JWE matches the one provided in the property.
+If you do not specify an algorithm property, then the JWE Decryptor callout does not verify that the algorithm is any particular value.
+This is probably not what you want, but in some cases it might be.

 More Notes:
 --------